-Not quite a nightmare, Edgerton, Elm, and Fairfield Street off of West Ave. is also good for little kids.
+Not quite a nightmare, Elm, Edgerton, and Fairfield Street off of West Avenue are also good for little kids.
 Police have been known to shut down the streets in these neighborhoods so the kids can get around safely.

-This densely settled neighborhood boasts awesomely decorated houses, short driveways, AND a local firehouse that opens up and hands out treats, hot chocolate, and cider.
+This densely settled neighborhood boasts awesomely decorated houses with short driveways.
+A local firehouse opens up and hands out treats, hot chocolate, and cider.
 You can’t beat that!

 In the Cos Cob section of Greenwich—off of Orchard Street—the trick-or-treating is pretty amazing!
-The houses are decorated, the candy is flowing.
-What else can we ask for on All Hallows Eve?
+The houses are decorated, and the candy is flowing.
+What else can we ask for on Halloween 2023?

 Grab some friends and hit the streets that wind around Ponus Ave in West Norwalk.
 The streets in this close knit neighborhood are always a good place to spend your Halloween.